MicrosoftLearning/mslearn-ai-sims/Instructions/Labs/04-explore-vision.md

     Organizations that create and publish content often need to create and maintain a *digital asset management* solution - essentially a library of digital assets like images that can be searched based on relevant keywords, or *tags*.

-1. Repeat the process for images 2, 3, and 4 reviewing the captions that are generated.
+1. Repeat the process for images 2, 3, and 4 reviewing the captions and tags that are generated.

     Note that if an image contains text, the app uses *optical character recognition* (OCR) to detect and read it.